-- Pickup trucks with a gross vehicle weight rating of less than 11,500 pounds, an removed weight of less 8,001 pounds, and equipped with a box-type bed not going over 9 feet in length. when operated in a non-commercial circumstances.
+- Pickup trucks with a gross vehicle weight rating of less than 11,500 pounds, a removed weight of less than 8,001 pounds, and equipped with a box-type bed not going over 9 feet in length when operated in non-commercial circumstances.

 - Utility trailers, camp trailers, or trailer coaches.

 - Vehicles providing transportation of passengers only, a passenger stage corporation transporting baggage and express upon a passenger vehicles incidental to the transportation of passengers.